by John Salt - Last Updated September 2023

 Yes, the interior is begging for a full body pilot at minimum but I'm having a hard time with that.
 The actual scale of this AS350 is 1:6.6 so it's kind of an odd ball scale.
 1:7th is on the small side, and 1:6th is a little too big...
 There are some amazing full body scale pilots out there but they are not cheap.
 Most I have found are well over $100, and it's pretty hard to justify to the wife how a (somewhat) grown man wants to spend $150 bucks on a doll (even I can't believe I would ever do such a thing).

 Oh well, the search for a "cheap" pilot and perhaps some passengers continues.
 Barbie's teen sister Skipper may be a contender as she is the perfect size...
 Yep, you get some pretty strange looks from people in the doll isle in the toy department when you are measuring all the dolls with a tape measure.
 By the way, if anyone has found a good size and not overly expensive pilot for Roban's 700 size AS350's, I would very much like to know :-)

 I have to thank a web visitor for letting me in on his 700 size Roban AS350 "Affordable Pilot" solution.
 As you can see, the GI Jane helicopter pilot is a a great option.

-She is 11" tall, but I did have to shorten her legs by about 1.5" so they would rest on the tail rotor pedals correctly (she is built like a super model).
+She is 11" tall, but I did have to shorten her legs by about 1.5" so they would rest on the tail rotor pedals correctly and her torso is a little too tall as well.
 Once inside the heli however, you really can't notice her "newly shortened" legs so it's a workable solution.
 All the photos of her outside where taken before I performed leg surgery ;-)

 As seen above, her hands very realistically grip the control sticks.
 The plastic is quite soft so it's easy to bend her thumbs back a little bit to slide her hands over the sticks and then she grips them quite well.